loftwah/linkarooie/README.md

 * **Customization**: Change the background color and add a background image to personalize your dashboard.
 * **User Management**: Sign up and manage your customized dashboard settings.

+### Upcoming Features

+1. **MPC-Style Soundboard**

+   * 16 interactive buttons to trigger .wav or .mp3 samples.
+   * Ability to easily add new preset folders with sound files.

+2. **Notes Section**

+   * Create, Read, Update, and Delete (CRUD) functionality for personal notes.

+3. **Todo-List**

+   * Task creation with CRUD operations.
+   * Toggle task status between completed and not completed.

+4. **Kanban Board**

+   * Create tasks and move them through customizable stages.
+   * Drag-and-drop interface for ease of use.

+5. **Weather Information**

+   * Fetch and display current weather based on user location settings.
+   * Utilize Redis to cache weather data and minimize API calls.

 ## Getting Started

 ### Prerequisites